obedrios/chess-repo/README.md

-# chess-repo
- Chess game research repository
-I am editing the README file.
-Adding some more details about the project description.
+# Chess and Game Repository

+A repository dedicated to chess and games can be found here.